korziner/DynamiteGPT/README.md

-legal alternative to sci-hub.tw is Unpaywall.
+LLM reads all articles to the vhe vector DB: legal alternative to sci-hub.tw is Unpaywall.

 We harvest content directly from over 50,000 journals and open-access repositories from all over the world.
 We also use great open data from PubMed Central...